The 6 Factors of Your Ultimate Potential — Humanity’s Missing Yard Stick (UHD Part 4)

 The part that intrigued (and simultaneously depressed) me was learning how skewed the brain hardware is in the general population.

 Because MBTI is the most widely used personality assessment tool in the world, there is a lot of data available.
 The figure here is a composite I made from a dozen or so studies of MBTI types found in the population.
 I compiled them based on dropping E/I and J/P, as they are not as important as the actual brain hardware and software functions.
 In this way, you have only 8 possible combinations.
 This is what I call MBTI 2.0.
-Regardless of the source of the data or the country or region, it came from, the results are fairly consistent.
+Regardless of the source of the data or the country or region it came from the results remained consistent.
 The fact is only 25% of the population has extrapolative brain hardware (iNtuition or ’N’) and 75% of the population has the interpolative hardware (Sensing or ‘S’.)
 You will find that in many companies and institutions, the frustrations and dissent between employees and management is a sign of what I call Synaptic Divide.

 I spent a lot of time trying to come up with a good name for it.
 “Ultimate Potential” was what I always came back to — mainly because of the definition of each word.